 #2 Visit Juliana in the Museo Santuarios Andinos

 Out of all the museums in Arequipa, this is the one you should not miss.
-The museum is dedicated to Juliana, an Inca girl that was sacrified to the gods more than 500 years ago.
+The museum is dedicated to Juliana, an Inca girl that was sacrificed to the gods more than 500 years ago.
 She died on top of one of the nearby volcanoes, through a violent blow on her head, and was buried up there until an explorer found her not long ago.

 For the Incas, the mountains represented gods.
-If they were upset, volcanoes errupted and earthquakes killed hundreds of people.
+If they were upset, volcanoes erupted and earthquakes killed hundreds of people.
 To calm them down, one had to give sacrifices – and what could be more meaningful than the sacrifice of a child?

 These days, scientists find more and more graves on mountaintops.
 The Museo Santuarios Andinos explains their stories.
 You will learn about the Chosen Ones, their stories and believes and get a unique insight into the Inca culture.